- What is an ectopic pregnancy?

 - Laparoscopy (keyhole surgery) if the previous exam results are still ambiguous

 Good to know: Diagnosis of ectopic pregnancy can be delayed because the symptoms are often similar to other, more well-known conditions, such as gastroenteritis, appendicitis or miscarriage.
-See this resource for more information about the signs of miscarriage.
+For more information, see the resource about signs of miscarriage.

 Ultrasound is an imaging technique which uses soundwaves to create an image of the developing pregnancy.
 It is a painless and non-invasive procedure which can be performed in two different ways: